 Adding an affix to a word can often make it harder to spell.
 Challenge elementary learners to choose the correct spelling for the following words with prefixes and suffixes.

 Elementary readers might know about the silent "e," but what other letters can be silent in a word?
 Work on these commonly misspelled words with silent letters.

 Elementary spellers often mix up the order of vowel teams or diphthongs.
 Keep those vowels in place with some practice spelling words.

 Review and download the printable list of commonly misspelled words.
 It's a great reference resource to keep on hand in the classroom.

 Spelling lessons don't need to be difficult for students — or for teachers.
 Use these tips for teaching spelling in the classroom.

 - Be patient with students.
 Learning to spell is a gradual process.

-- Use flashcards.
-Even older learners can benefit from the usage of flashcards.
-Sometimes just seeing the word before them is enough to help them remember it.
+- Even older learners can benefit from the usage of flashcards.

-- Encourage the use of tools like spell check on the computer.
-Spell check should not become the ultimate source for students, because it does have errors in it.
-However, it allows students to see the word in front of them.
+- Encourage the occasional use of spell check on the computer.
+Spell check should not become the ultimate source for students, but it allows students to see the word in front of them.

 - Be sensitive to learning disabilities.
-Spelling words correctly is going to be much move difficult for someone who is dyslexic than for someone who does not have any learning disabilities.
+Spelling words correctly is going to be much more difficult for someone who has difficulty with reading or processing.